 7.1.
 Requirement 10 of GSR Part 2 [2] states that "Processes and activities shall be developed and shall be effectively managed to achieve the organization's goals without compromising safety."
 Senior management should ensure that these processes and activities are identified, developed, documented and managed in accordance with a graded approach.
-This should be based on the nature of the organization's activities, the associated radiation risks (including from unintended events) and the regulatory requirements that apply.
+This should be based on the nature of the organization's activities, the associated radiation risks (including emergencies) and the regulatory requirements that apply.

 7.2.
-Managers at all levels should support a common understanding of what is a process, what is process management, which processes should be established, and how these processes interrelate.
+Managers at all levels should advocate and support a common understanding of management of processes, which processes should be established, managed and how these processes interrelate.